This is the multi-page printable view of this section. Click here to print.

 ItemExplanation

-Management menuDevOps Console management feature menus.
+Management menuDevOps Console These are the management feature menus.

 • Menus appear differently depending on permissions.